hoz-efa/hoz-efa.github.io/README.md

    ```

 3. **Open `index.html` in Your Browser**:
-   - You can simply open the `index.html` file in your preferred web browser.
+   - You can open the `index.html` file in your preferred web browser.
    - Alternatively, you can use a local web server for a better experience:
      ```bash
      # For Python 3.x